apache/phoenix/BUILDING.md

 All Unit tests
 `$ mvn clean test`

-All Unit Tests and Integration tests
-`$ mvn clean verify`
+All Unit Tests and Integration tests (takes a few hours) `$ mvn clean verify`

 The verify maven target will also run dependency:analyze-only, which checks if the dependencies